 NPS Structure and Fund Management

-NPS for state government employees is regulated by the Pension Fund Regulatory and Development Authority (PFRDA).
-The scheme is executed using the following fund managers:
+The NPS for state government employees is regulated by the Pension Fund Regulatory and Development Authority (PFRDA).
+The funds are managed by professional Pension Fund Managers (PFMs), ensuring that the investments are diversified and optimized for growth.

 LIC Pension Fund Ltd